 - Paediatric Surgeons – Certain conditions will require surgery after birth.
 If this is the case you will be given an opportunity to meet one of the surgical team to discuss what this will involve.
 There is also a team of nurses on NICU who have a special interest in paediatric surgery and they are happy to talk with you before the baby is born so you know what to expect.

 - Research midwives – The Maternity Unit is involved in a number of research projects, sometimes women attending Fetal Medicine may be appropriate to join in a research trial, either to see if it can help in this pregnancy or to help gain information for the future.
-If this is the case, the options will be discussed with you by the Fetal Medicine Consultants or one of the research midwives, Elizabeth Turner, Rachel Appleton and Frances Fraser.
+If this is the case, the options will be discussed with you by the Fetal Medicine Consultants or one of the research midwives.

-If you have been referred from another hospital, these teams will help advise whether it is ok for you to still deliver at your local hospital, which is mostly the case, or whether you will need to deliver at the Norfolk and Norwich because of the specialist services available.
+If you have been referred from another hospital, these teams will help advise whether it is okay for you to still deliver at your local hospital, which is often the case, or whether you will need to deliver at NNUH because of the specialist services available.

 A Specialist Health Visitor and a number of support agencies are available, offering vital support to parents of babies with problems.
 The Fetal Medicine Midwife will discuss these with you and offer you contact numbers and reliable websites for further information.

 Very occasionally a baby is identified as having an extremely serious condition.
 When this happens parents are given as much information as possible to help them make decisions about the pregnancy.
 We recognise that this is a devastating situation and the Team is there to offer information and support for parents, whatever the decision they make.
-More information can be found on the difficult decisions page for parents who find themselves presented with these difficult decisions.
+More information can be found on the difficult decisions page for parents who find themselves in this situation.